Can an employer reject an employee's choice of companion for a disciplinary or grievance hearing?

 The employer must allow the employee to be accompanied by a companion who is chosen by the employee from three categories, set out in s.10(3) of the Act.
 These categories are: a trade union official employed by the union; a trade union official who is certified in writing by the union as having the necessary experience or training to act as a companion; or another of the employer's workers.

-Therefore, an employer should not reject an employee's choice of companion if he or she falls within one of the categories in s.10(3).
+Therefore, an employer should not reject an employee's choice of companion if they fall within one of the categories in s.10(3).